diegovillafuerte1/WideEars/README.md

 HUB -> CAMERA INPUT / OUTPUT to WIFI (audio)/ AUDIO input from microphones

-On validation face to hub > hub broadcasts out a UDP packet containing RECEIVER ID, port, IP, to everything on network, First receiver with that ID starts receiving audio from Hub,
+On validation face to hub > hub broadcasts out a UDP packet containing RECEIVER ID, port, IP, to everything on network, First receiver with that ID starts receiving audio from Hub

-s